 There are currently 37 U.S. states (and the District of Columbia) that allow some form of involuntary commitment for addiction treatment.
 The process, requirements, and how long a person can be committed will vary by each state.
-The states that permit involuntary commitment for either alcoholism or substance use disorder are:

 - District of Columbia